frontenddogma/web-development-glossary/manuscript/a.md

 Atomic CSS
 : A CSS architecture that is based on “single-purpose units of style” applied via “short, predictable class names.” ℹ︎&nbsp;[acss.io](https://acss.io/)

+Atomicity, Consistency, Isolation, Durability
+: A set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc. In the context of databases, a sequence of database operations that satisfies the ACID properties (which can be perceived as a single logical operation on the data) is called a transaction.
+The acronym was coined in 1983 by Andreas Reuter and Theo Härder.&nbsp;[†](#w-acid)

 Attribute
 : A property of an object, element, or file.
 An attribute may also refer to or set the specific value for a given instance.
 An attribute of an object usually consists of a name and a value; of an element, a type or class name; of a file, a name and extension.
 Attributes should be considered metadata.&nbsp;[†](#w-attribute)